 Below is a list of food groups, and a guideline for how many serves you should aim for every day from the New Zealand Eating and Activity Guidelines serving advice for pregnancy.
-Some women may need a bit more food, and some women may need a bit less.
-Watching your weight gain is on track will be the best guide to let you know if you are eating the right amount.

 During pregnancy aim to eat at least two servings of fruit per day.
 Whether they’re fresh, frozen or canned (in juice, rather than syrup), choose a variety to provide different vitamins, minerals and dietary fibre.
 Slice a pear over your morning muesli, throw a banana in your handbag for a mid-morning snack, or a mandarin for afternoon tea, and treat yourself to grapes or strawberries for dessert.

 Eat at least five servings of vegetables per day.
 Have some carrot sticks for a snack, have a tomato or salad vegetables (washed and home prepared) in your lunch, include three different serves of vegetables with your dinner.
 Eating a variety of colourful veggies gives you and your baby a range of nutrients.
 Frozen vegetables can be a great option – they are easy to store and always on hand and can offer seasonal variety.

 Grain foods (e.g. breakfast cereals, breads, rice and pasta)